tgquintela/tgquintela.github.io/_notes/data_visualization.md

 ---
-title: "# Data visualization
-"
+title: "Data visualization"
 collection: notes
+order_item: 153
 permalink: /notes/data_visualization
 date: 2016-06-01
+Tags:
+  - Data science
 ---

-# Data visualization

-2016-06-01

 Data visualization is viewed by many disciplines as a modern equivalent of visual communication.
 It involves the creation and study of the visual representation of data, meaning "information that has been abstracted in some schematic form, including attributes or variables for the units of information".